rferrari/GuideMind/README.md

 For each tutorial idea:
          │
          ▼
-Crawls the specific documentation URL (e.g., https://docs.hive.io/web2-auth)
+Crawls the specific documentation URL
          │
          ▼
 AI generates content using the most relevant documentation